Timeline for printing processes

 SHIPPING AND INLAND DELIVERY:

 Once you books are packed, they may then be containerized at the plant or go to a freight forwarder for consolidation.
-Your shipment will most likely be LCL which is loose freight rather than a full container of your books.
-That means either other books will be in the same container or they may be packed with non-book products by the consolidator.
-Either way, your books have their own set of paperwork and it is noteworthy to say that each part of the shipment must be cleared before the container can be opened and sorted for inland delivery.
-All books in teh container is the best way, but you have no control of this.
-You should get to know your printer's freight forwarder and keep in touch during the transportation part so that you are well informed as to when the ship docks, and when the books are on their way to you from the port.
-This is a very complicated part of the process and Bolton Associates keeps tabs on the shipments and lets you know as much information as possible right up to delivery.
+Your shipment will most likely be LCL which is loose freight rather than a full container for your books.
+Your books have their own set of paperwork. and it is noteworthy to say that each part of the shipment must be cleared before the container can be opened and sorted for inland delivery.
+Usually the large printers have containers on their site and fill them with books, which is better than having them mixed with non books.
+Bolton Associates will keep in touch with the freight forwarder during the transportation part so that you are well informed as to when the ship docks, and when the books are on their way to you from the port.
+This is a very complicated part of the process and we let you know as much information as possible right up to delivery.

 The above timeline builds in quality guarantees so that you know what your book will look like and that you are satisfied before binding and before shipping.
 These approval stages are now built into our schedules because it makes sense.